quintans/goSQL/README.md

 (English is not my native language so please bear with me)

 **goSQL** aims to facilitate the convertion between database tables and structs and make easy the use of complex joins.
 It has no intention of hiding the SQL from the developer and a closer idiom to SQL is also part of the library.
 Structs can be used as a representation of a table record for CRUD operations but there is no direct dependency between a struct and a table.
 The fields of a struct are matched with the column alias of the SQL statement to build a result.

 This library is not locked to any database vendor.
 This database abstraction is achieved by what I called _Translators_.
-Translators for MySQL, PostgreSQL and FirebirdSQL are provided.
+Translators for MySQL, PostgreSQL, FirebirdSQL and Oracle are provided.
 These Translators can be extended  by registering functions to implement functionality not covered by the initial Translators or customize to something specific to a project.

 This library is supported by a mapping system that enables you to avoid writing any SQL text.